Robert Black (serial killer): France

 5 May 1987: Virginie Delmas (10).
 Abducted from Neuilly-sur-Marne on 5 May 1987.
 Her nude body was found in a Mareuil-les-Meaux orchard on 9 October, with her clothes folded beside her.
 Delmas had been strangled; the extent of decomposition prevented the pathologist from determining whether she had been raped before death.
-Black is known to have made several deliveries in and around Paris on the date of Delmas' disappearance.
+Black is known to have made several deliveries in and around Paris on the date of Delmas's disappearance.

 30 May 1987: Hemma Greedharry (10).
 A Malakoff schoolgirl, originally from Mauritius.
-Her body was discovered in a parking lot in Châtillon two hours after she was last seen walking home from a downtown bookstore.
+Her body was discovered in a parking lot in Châtillon two hours after she was last seen walking home from a bookshop.
 Greedharry had been raped and strangled, and her body set alight.
 Black is known to have regularly travelled upon the road where Greedharry's body was found when making deliveries in northern France.

 3 June 1987: Perrine Vigneron (7).
 Vigneron disappeared on her way to buy a Mother's Day card in Bouleurs en route to attending a pottery course; her strangled body was discovered in a rapeseed field in Chelles on 27 June, with her clothes folded neatly beside her.
 A white van had been seen in Bouleurs on the day of Vigneron's disappearance.

 27 June 1987: Sabine Dumont (9).
-A Paris schoolgirl last seen alive in Bièvres on 27 June, walking home from a bookstore.
+A Paris schoolgirl last seen alive in Bièvres on 27 June, walking home from a bookshop.
 Her strangled and sexually assaulted body was found the following day in the commune of Vauhallan.
 Black was named as a prime suspect in Dumont's murder in 2011.
-A DNA sample of Dumont's killer was recovered from her clothing in 1999, but has never been compared to Black.
+A DNA sample of Dumont's killer was recovered from her clothing in 1999, but this sample has never been compared to Black.